-Committees such as Education Committee and Wellbeing Committee are integral to the running of ANUSA, and anyone can attend meetings, organise events, and run advocacy campaigns.
+Committees such as Education Committee are integral to the running of ANUSA, and anyone can attend meetings, organise events, and run advocacy campaigns.
 There are also positions available within these Committees for you to take a more active role.

-ANUSA also has six autonomous Departments: Disabilities, BIPOC, Indigenous, International, Queer\, and Women's, as well as the non-autonomous Environment Collective.
+ANUSA also has six autonomous Departments: Disabilities, BIPOC, Indigenous, International, Queer, and Women's, as well as the non-autonomous Environment Collective.
 These Departments are open to anyone who identifies as being part of the group they represent, and they all host regular meetings and advocacy campaigns that you can get involved in.

-And don't forget that every undergraduate student is automatically a member of ANUSA If you need any help at all, ANUSA should be your first port of call.
-We offer free legal services, Student Assistance, as well as offering free breakfast and other services in the Brian Kenyon Student Space.
+And don't forget that every student is automatically a member of ANUSAIf you need any help at all, ANUSA should be your first port of call.
+We offer free legal services, Student Assistance, as well as offering free breakfast and other services in the Brian Kenyon Student Space located in the Di Riddell Student Centre in Kambri.